 Read more

 Academic Conferences for School and Teacher Leaders proves an invaluable tool for educators and educational administrators who are tasked with the toughest decisions facing our struggling school system today, and is an ideal fit for courses in educational leadership and supervision of instruction.
-When structured effectively, academic conferences can transform schools and help educational leaders mine the excellence of every student in their classrooms, and this book is a necessary guide for any leader whose goal is to do just that.
+When structured effectively, academic conferences can transform schools and help educational leaders mine the excellence of every student in their classrooms, and this book is an essential guide for any leader whose goal is to do just that.

 About the author